emqx/cloud-docs/en_US/price/pricing.md

 ### Billing Method

-There are two billing methods: hourly billing and annual prepaid.
-For hourly billing, charges are calculated every hour based on usage for the previous hour, and charged from your account balance.
-For annual prepaid, you can choose to be charged from a credit card or available credits.
+There are two billing methods: "Pay as you go" and annual prepaid.

-#### Tier-Based Fee for Hourly Billing Method
+The Dedicated deployments you create on the console are billed in "Pay as you go" method.
+The charges are calculated based on the consumption of the Dedicated deployment during the previous hour and are calculated once every hour (hourly billing).
+The hourly charges are then accumulated into monthly charges.
+You can visit the [Billing Overview](../billing/overview.md) to view detailed billing information.

-The hourly charges are then accumulated into monthly charges, which you can view details on the [Billing Overview](../billing/overview.md) page.
+#### Tier-Based Fee for "Pay as you go" Method

 <table>
    <tr>